mdkamran-stack/Devops_interview-question-asked_2025/intequestions/LLoyd_bank k8s.md

 ## What is Kubernetes?
 👉 “An orchestration platform for automating container deployment and scaling.”

+## what is cluster
+A cluster is the collection of nodes where Kubernetes runs apps.
 ## What is a Pod?
 👉 “The smallest deployable unit, running one or more containers.”